Doctoral Student Resources

 |Years Three & Four||Students work with their Supervisory Committee Chair to develop a Dissertation Proposal (while enrolled in PA 9970, Directed Research).
 Once the Supervisory Committee Chair has approved the Dissertation Proposal, it is sent to the rest of the Supervisory Committee.
 Defense of the proposal will occur before a majority of the members of the Supervisory Committee, and the Chair of the Doctoral Program, no earlier than two weeks after the proposal has been distributed.
 Upon completion of the proposal defense, students should submit the Proposal Defense Form.

 Once the Dissertation Proposal has been successfully defended, students proceed with submitting their Institutional Review Board (IRB) paperwork (if necessary), and then begin the data collection and analysis phase of the dissertation.
 As doctoral candidates are writing their dissertation, they should work closely with their Supervisory Committee Chair.
 The defense of the dissertation will be scheduled only when the Chair of the Supervisory Committee and Readers indicate that it is ready for the defense.
-Students must submit the Application Form for Final Oral Examination.
-The oral presentation and defense will be conducted by the Supervisory Committee and Doctoral Program Chair, and will be open to the public.
+Supervisory Committee member must sign off on the Application Form for Final Oral Examination, which should be submitteed at least 3 weeks before the defense.
+The defense will be conducted by the Supervisory Committee and Doctoral Program Chair, and will be open to the public.
 Refer to the Dissertation format here.

 |Application for Graduation||Once the dissertation has been successfully defended, the doctoral candidate will work with the Supervisory Committee Chair to complete the necessary steps for graduation, as well as to file the Report on Completion of Degree Form.
 Doctoral Candidates should be mindful of the degree deadlines (Academic Calendar) if interested in participating in Graduation Ceremonies.|